HL7/fhir-medmorph/input/pagecontent/spec.md

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
-The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.
+This specification makes use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
+The IG is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are used as part of each interaction.

-The full set of profiles defined in this implementation guide can be found by following the links on the MedMorph [FHIR Artifacts](artifacts.html) page.
+The full set of profiles defined in this implementation guide can be found on the [FHIR Artifacts](artifacts.html) page.

-#### US Core
-This IG also leverages the [US Core]({{site.data.fhir.uscoreR4}}/index.html) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the member attribution list use cases.
-If no constraints are needed, this IG does not define any profiles.

-Where US Core profiles do not yet exist (e.g., for PlanDefinition, Bundle), MedMorph profiles have been created.

-#### SMART on FHIR Backend Services Authorization
+#### Authentication and Authorization Requirements

-This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph Reference Architecture implementation guide.
+This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph RA IG.
+The requirements in this section is applicable to Data Source, Knowledge Artifact Repository, Health Data Exchange App (HDEA), Trusted Third Party (TTP), and Data Receiver actors.
+These actors will be designated as MedMorph System Actors in this section.

-* The following actors comprise the System Actors: EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA, and Research Organizations.

-* System Actors (EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA, and Research Organization) SHOULD advertise conformance to SMART Backend Services Authorization by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART on FHIR IG Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.
+* MedMorph System Actors **SHOULD** advertise conformance to SMART Backend Services Authorization IG by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

-* When conforming to the SMART Backend Services Authorization, System Actors SHALL include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART on FHIR IG Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.
+* When conforming to the SMART Backend Services Authorization IG, MedMorph System Actors **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

-* When System Actors act as clients, they SHOULD share their JSON Web Key Set (JWKS) with the server System Actors using Uniform Resource Locators (URLs) as defined in the [SMART on FHIR IG Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.
+* When MedMorph System Actors act as clients, they **SHOULD** share their JSON Web Key Set (JWKS) with the server System Actors using Uniform Resource Locators (URLs) as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

+* All MedMorph System Actors **SHOULD** support the system/*.read scope to faciliate the MedMorph RA IG workflows.

-* Client System Actors SHALL obtain the access token as defined in the [SMART on FHIR Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.
+* Client System Actors **SHALL** obtain the access token as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

+* Server System Actors **SHALL** process and validate incoming requests for resources as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

-* Content Implementation Guides SHALL each specify the scopes of each respective use case and any additional constraints on the authentication and authorization flows using SMART on FHIR Backend Services.
+* Content IGs SHALL specify granular scopes required for authorization based on use case requirements using [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html)

-#### System Actors, Requirements and Capability Statements
+#### MedMorph Actors, Requirements and Capability Statements

-This implementation guide sets expectations for the following systems using workflow specific requirements and capability statements as shown below.
-Implementers are advised to review the workflow requirements and then review the capability statements before implementing the corresponding actor.
+This MedMorph RA IG defines common requirements and generalized capability statements using the MedMorph workflows.
+Implementers are advised to review the requirements below along with Content IG requirements before implementing the corresponding actor.

+**NOTE**: Content IGs **SHALL** define conformance requirements applicable to each actor based on the use case and **SHOULD** reuse the MedMorph RA IG common requirements from below.

 <table>
   <thead>
     <tr>
-      <th>System Actor Name</th>
+      <th> Actor Name</th>
+      <th> Requirements for MedMorph Workflow</th>
-      <th> Requirements</th>
+      <th> Capability Statement</th>
-      <th>Capability Statement Link</th>
     </tr>
   </thead>
   <tr>
     <td>Knowledge Artifact Repository</td>
-    <td><a href="provisioning.html">Provisioning Workflow Requirements</a></td>
+    <td><a href="provisioning.html">Provisioning</a></td>
-    <td><a href="CapabilityStatement-medmorph-knowledge-artifact-repository.html">Knowledge Artifact Repository Capability Statement</a></td>
+    <td><a href="CapabilityStatement-medmorph-knowledge-artifact-repository.html">Knowledge Artifact Repository Capability Statement Example</a></td>
   </tr>
   <tr>
     <td/>